Shambhava Yoga Teacher Training Instructors

 Yogini received her Yoga Therapist Certification in 2016.
 She has her Master’s in Physical Therapy (1999) and became a certified Shambhava Yoga Teacher in 2006.
 She enriches all Eldorado trainings with her strong anatomy background.
 As an E-RYT 500 level teacher, she currently leads yoga training Levels 1-3 as well as her passion, Yoga for Healing.
 In her free time, Yogini enjoys family time, hiking, and baking decadent desserts!

-Mokshana, E-RYT® 500, YACEP®, has been practicing yoga since 1998, teaching since 2003, and training Shambhava yoga teachers since 2005.
+Mokshana, E-RYT® 500, YACEP®, has been practicing yoga since 1999, teaching since 2003, and training yoga teachers since 2005 at Shambhava Yoga Eldorado.
 She has received all of her yoga and meditation training from Shambhava Yoga.
-She has taught in a variety of settings and enjoys working with all ages and abilities.
-Mokshana’s classes tend to focus on creatively strengthening and stabilizing the body, breath, and mind through alignment and awareness, but she is also delighted to teach restorative classes!
+She has offered classes to all ages in a wide variety of settings.
+Mokshana’s classes tend to focus on consciously creating strength while maintaining joint stability and flexibility.

 Jatila began practicing and teaching yoga while serving at one of our sister centers, Shoshoni Yoga Ashram.
 Drawn to the benefits hatha yoga can bring to one’s meditation practice, he strives to combine movement with a deep inner focus.
 Jatila’s classes are all-levels with an emphasis on foundation, activation, and inner exploration.